mlrun/mlrun/docs/install/local-docker.md

 docker-compose -f compose.yaml up
 ```

-Your `HOST_IP` address can be found using the `ipconfig` shell command, it is recomended to select an address which does not change dynamically (for example the IP of the `vEthernet` interface).
+Your `HOST_IP` address can be found using the `ipconfig` shell command, it is recommended to select an address which does not change dynamically (for example the IP of the `vEthernet` interface).
 ````
 `````